MarkOfZAAZ/DelphiCommon/README.md

 # Delphi Dabbling
 The code in this repository are a collection of bits n bobs that I am fed up of re-creating in every application!

+## uHelperListView
+This is essentially the Component TListViewZaaz (modified TListView) as Class Helpers, hence no requirement to install a component!
+(Makes moving the code to a different IDE simpler)

 ## Authors
 😎 Mark Richards [@MascotZombie](https://thezombiecoders.co.uk)